Site Explorer 2.0

 If they’ve held the spot long-term, they may be more difficult to beat.

 See low-hanging traffic opportunities on your website

-- Find the high-volume keywords for which you currently rank in positions 3–7
+- Find high-volume keywords (volume: at least 500) for which you rank in position 3-7.

-- Make an effort to improve rankings for said keywords by 1–2 spots
+- Improve rankings for those keywords by 1-2 positions.

-If you then check the SERP Overview for any matching keywords and look at the estimated search traffic to the pages that rank 1–2 positions above you, you can start to get a sense of how much more traffic you could have if you were to increase rankings only marginally.
+Then check the SERP Overview and look at the estimated search traffic to the pages that rank 1–2 positions above you.

-That gets us an estimated 7,023 visits per month from the US alone.
+That gets us an estimated 18,115 visits per month from the U.S. alone.